The World After Gaza: Reception

 Stanly Johny, writing for The Hindu, The World After Gaza reads like "a stream of consciousness novel in non-fiction", and the main argument is frequently lost.
 However, Johny suggests while the book offers very little insight into the world after Gaza, "it is a compelling read on the moral faultlines of a violent past and present".
 Sasha Frere-Jones harshly criticizes the book as "genteel Zionist distortion" and "a title that monetizes Israel's genocide, slapped onto a book that barely mentions it".

 Turkish literature scholar Nagihan Haliloğlu writes that the one part of the book she disagrees with is the epilogue, where Mishra expresses pessimism about the future of Israel/Palestine and the world.
 For Hamilton Cain, writing in The Minnesota Star Tribune, the book is "a coolly argued polemic that sifts insights from the gore and chaos".
 According to Somak Ghoshal, the "powerful new book" is "backed by formidable research" and includes "razor-sharp analyses" about both the Gaza war and the foundation of Israel.
 In a review for Postmodern Culture, John Cox writes that "Few writers... have as thoroughly and uncompromisingly interrogated the instrumentalization of the Holocaust—and the still-lingering notion of 'Holocaust uniqueness'" as Mishra's "magnificent" book.

 Charlie English, writing for The Guardian, called the book an "erudite yet flawed analysis", and Mark Rapport concluded that "While not without its flaws, this is brave writing that demands to be read".
 While The Wall Street Journal called it a "repugnant book" for being overly critical of Israel, Steve Donoghue in The Open Letters Review found it "monstrous" that Mishra suggested that the debate as to whether Israel acted in legitimate self defense would never be settled.
+A remark by Alvin Rosenfeld in Commentary summarizes the substance of several other negative reviews:[Mishra] claims, an “orgy of bestial violence” on Israel’s part “challenges a fundamental assumption that human nature is intrinsically good [and] capable of empathy.”
+No one who has closely read Levi, Wiesel, and the various other writers Mishra cites would ever or could ever reasonably conclude that “human nature is intrinsically good.”
+It is not.
+The fact that it is not is one of the reasons Israel exists and must continue to exist.